CMS-Enterprise/easi-app/docs/adr/0035-no-ids-for-sub-entities-in-cedar-intake.md

 ### Create unique, stable ID for all entities submitted to CEDAR Intake, even sub-entities.

-* `+` Would always allow CEDAR and Alfabet to tie entities in their databases to unique entities within EASi.
+* `+` Would always allow CEDAR and Alfabet to tie sub-entities they store to unique entities in EASi's database.
-* `-` CEDAR would need more complicated logic in their mapping code to accommodate for which sub-entities to update when a top-level entity was updated.
+* `-` CEDAR would need more complicated logic in their mapping code to check for which sub-entities to update when a top-level entity was updated.
 * `-` Would require greater engineering work for us (both in generating unique IDs and possibly in reworking our data model(s)) without a clear benefit.